 Bridges to Prosperity

-The Berger Charitable Foundation has partnered with American Bridge to build a pedestrian bridge in rural Panama.
-The bridge-building project is organized and overseen by Bridges to Prosperity, a non-profit organization that partners with local governments to connect rural communities via pedestrian bridges.
-A team of 10 volunteers from Louis Berger and American Bridge will travel to rural Los Cruces, Panama, to build a much needed community bridge.
+The Berger Charitable Foundation partnered with American Bridge Company to build a pedestrian bridge in rural Panama.
+The bridge-building project was organized and overseen by Bridges to Prosperity, a non-profit organization that partners with local governments to connect rural communities via pedestrian bridges.
+A team of 10 volunteers from Louis Berger and American Bridge traveled to rural Los Cruces, Panama, to build a much needed community bridge.